 That artichokes scored higher than raspberries, strawberries, and cherries.

 In total free radical fighting capacity per serving.

 One c. of cooked artichoke hearts delivers 7 g. of fiber for less than 50 calories.

-Here are a number of easy ways to boost your free radical fighting intake.
+Here are some easy ways to boost your free radical fighting intake.